holidayextras/culture/testing.md

 It's also worth considering the net cost of tests before you write them.
 For example, if the business impact of a regression is small and unlikely enough, it could be that you're probably incurring a net cost to the business by writing a test that needs to be **1.** understood, **2.** run as part of your CI and **3.** maintained.

 ### Keep the system in mind
 Lastly, when making decisions about the scope of your testing, keep the system in mind that you're working on.
-For example, a single failure on the API is potentially going to affect hundreds of customers and could expose masses of customer data.
+For example, a single failure on a data-sensitive area of the API is potentially going to affect hundreds of customers and could expose masses of customer data.
 Whereas a single failure in React component is only going to affect a single session at once, and probably won't be a showstopper.

 ## Types of Testing
 There are three major categories of testing that might be appropriate to use in your development.